<IFRAME>Minnetonka Schools Vision for the Future from Minnetonka Public Schools on Vimeo.

-3. Demonstrated ability to operate a computer, software and necessary technology.
+2. Demonstrated ability to operate a computer, software and necessary classroom technology.

-7. Strong communication skills and interpersonal skills as applied to interaction with coworkers, supervisor, the general public, etc. sufficient to exchange or convey information and to receive work direction.
+6. Effectively communicate and have interpersonal skills as applied to interaction with coworkers, supervisor, the general public, etc. sufficient to exchange or convey information and to receive work direction.

 Tim Alexander, Assistant Superintendent of Human Resources

 Cindy Andress, Principal